Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 Light and mass profile quantities are computed using elliptical coordinates $\xi = \sqrt{{x}^2 + y^2/q^2}$, with minor to major axis-ratio $q$ and position angle $\phi$ defined counter clockwise from the positive x-axis.
 For model-fitting, these are parameterized as two components of ellipticity

 Light profiles are modelled using one or more elliptical S\'ersic profiles

-which have up to seven free parameters: $(x,y)$, the light centre, $(\epsilon_{\rm 1}, \epsilon_{\rm 2})$ the elliptical components, $I$, the intensity at the effective radius $R$ and $n$, the S\'ersic index. $k$ is not a free parameter, but is instead a function of $n$.
-These parameters are given superscripts depending on which component of the lens galaxy they are modelling, for example the S\'ersic index of the bulge component is $n^{\rm bulge}$.
+which have up to seven free parameters: $(x,y)$, the light centre in arc-seconds, $(\epsilon_{\rm 1}, \epsilon_{\rm 2})$ the elliptical components, $I$, the intensity in electrons per second at the effective radius $R$ in arc-seconds and $n$, the S\'ersic index. $k$ is not a free parameter, but is instead a function of $n$ \citep{Ciotti1999}.
 This study assumes a model with two S\'ersic profiles which have the same centre, with each individual profile’s intensities evaluated and summed.
-The superscripts bulge and disk are used to distinguish each component.
+Parameters are given the superscripts `bulge' and `disk', which are used to distinguish which component of the lens galaxy they are modelling, for example the S\'ersic index of the bulge component is $n^{\rm bulge}$.